shahedyousuf/watch-analysis/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project details
-* Router dom used.
+* Routing is an important part of this project.
-* Recharts are used.
+* React Recharts are used.
-* Tailwind CSS framework is used.
+* Tailwind CSS is used extensively.
 * It's a watch analysis react project.